 Introducing Gradall No. 3

-The Gradall No. 3 excavator on display at CONEXPO-CON/AGG 2020 is one of five manufactured in 1945 – the same year the Gradall machine patents were acquired by the Warner & Swasey Co. of Cleveland, Ohio.
+The Gradall No. 3 excavator shown at CONEXPO-CON/AGG 2020 is one of five manufactured in 1945 – the same year the Gradall machine patents were acquired by the Warner & Swasey Co. of Cleveland, Ohio.

 The five machines, like the earliest Gradall concepts as well as today’s models, were distinguished by their triangular hydraulically operated telescopic booms and excavating buckets.
 They were the first fully hydraulic excavators ever manufactured in the U.S., enabling contractors to quickly and precisely accomplish finished grading, ditching and other tasks faster and better than hand labor – a scarce commodity through the end of World War II in 1945.